-It is also interesting to note that clean beauty embraces both natural/plant-based and lab-made(synthetic) safe ingredients.
-You may contend that lab-made ingredient should not be found in clean beauty range.
-Consider this scenario: if all ingredients from nature are safe, then how about mercury or poison ivy?
-On the other hand, citric acid, which is widely used in food, is a lab-made ingredient.
+Interestingly, clean beauty embraces both natural/plant-based and lab-made(synthetic) safe ingredients.
+One may contend that lab-made ingredient should not be found in clean beauty range.
+Consider this scenario: if all ingredients from nature are safe, then how about mercury or poison ivy, which are derived from nature?
+On the other hand, citric acid, which is widely used in food, is a lab-made ingredient with impeccable safety profile.

-So, here is the conclusion, not all natural ingredients are safe and not all synthetic ingredients are unsafe.
-Hence, as long as a certain ingredient, whether found in nature or lab synthesized, has an impeccable safety profile, then it can be used in a clean beauty range.
+Here is the conclusion, not all natural ingredients are safe and not all synthetic ingredients are unsafe.
+Hence, as long as a certain ingredient, whether found in nature or lab synthesized, has an impeccable safety profile for the skin, is sustainably sourced and do not impact the environment negatively, then it can be used in a clean beauty range.

-Furthermore, many clean beauty brands go the extra mile to source for ingredients and packaging that are eco-friendly, sustainable and, ethically sourced whenever possible.
-This is done in order not to impact the environment in a negative way.
+Furthermore, in order to reduce carbon footprint, many clean beauty brands go the extra mile to ethically source for ingredients and ensuring that manufacturing and packaging are done sustainably.

 Here are two good habits to develop when shopping for skincare, body care, or hair care products:

 Sage and Ylang is an environmentally conscious brand and we have identified 6 areas of commitments to sustainability which guide us when we design, formulate, source, manufacture, pack, market our products line.
 These sustainable practices serve as the foundation of SAY Clean Beauty Standards.